 The cost of root canal treatment largely depends on the affected tooth (location and type) and how complex the dental case is.
 For instance, root canals in molars are more difficult to treat and, therefore, usually cost more.
 However, most insurance companies cover endodontic treatment.

 A root canal treatment is also known as endodontic treatment and is used to remove the infected pulp from the root canal.
-It should be handled by a specialist to avoid dental complication.
+It should be handled by a doctor to avoid dental complication.
 To learn more about root canal treatment, speak to any of our professional dentists today.